-The year 1953 saw the inauguration of the Club’s popular Standing Order program, sometimes called the Gold-Standard of membership.
+The year 1953 saw the inauguration of the Club’s popular Standing Order program.

 The Book Club of California is equally at home with documenting the waves of migrations and immigrations as it is publishing books of fiction, Western history, biography, photography, art, poetry, printing history, typography, and bibliography—and so much else that springs from the California soil and shores.
 (Our publications have been recognized for their excellence, receiving numerous awards.)
 A few exemplary titles are The Luck of Roaring Camp by Bret Harte (BCC Publication #3, 1916); Letters of Ambrose Bierce (Publication #17, 1922); Herbert Fahey’s Early Printing in California (Publication #94, 1956); Robert Becker’s Disenos of California Ranchos (Publication #118, 1964); Indians of California (Keepsake XXXVII, 1973); Spanish Approaches to the Island of California 1628-1632 (Publication #149, 1975); Images of Chinatown (Publication #153, 1976).
 But no brief list can encompass the breadth of it all.
 Come and see for yourself!

 All Book Club of California members love fine books.
 (That’s why they’re members.)
-Some love them so much that they become “Gold Standard” members—members of our Standing Order program.
+Some love them so much that they become subscribers of our Standing Order program.

 Are there any special benefits to being a Standing Order member?